JoeB989/Exp_EditSF/README.md

 ### Features
 New Reports main menu - this is where all reporting features will move to
 - Player Faction Report - gives a complete faction report on the player's faction.
 Identical to Faction Report on FACTION_ARRAY - 0
+- All Factions Economcs - gives an economics report of all factions
+- All Factions Characters - give a report on all characters of all factions (family, nobles, candidates, agents)
+- Verify Settlements - Performs some simple verifications in a save file.
+The intent is to offer a quick acceptance test "sanity check" that can be run against release candidate builds to verify no regression:
+  - no empty building slots
+  - all settlement buildings have a garrison
+  - wounded garrisons

 New menu commands on the Faction Array node (FACTION_ARRAY)
 - All Factions Economcs - gives an economics report of all factions